CaptainCrowbar/crow/docs/random.md

 };
 ```

 Selects a random item from a set of values, without replacement.
+This produces
+the same distribution as `UniqueDistribution<RandomChoice<T>>` (although not
+the exact same output sequence) but is much more efficient.

+The constructor from a `RandomChoice` copies the set of values.
+The `pool_*()`
+functions report the size of the remaining pool of possible return values.
 The
-constructor from a `RandomChoice` copies the set of values.

-The `pool_*()` functions report the size of the remaining pool of possible
-return values.
-The `reset()` function restores the current pool to the full
+`reset()` function restores the current pool to the full set of values.
+The
-set of values.
-The `add()` functions perform an implicit `reset()`.
+`add()` functions perform an implicit `reset()`.

 The function call operator will throw `std::length_error` if the remaining
 pool of return values is empty.